 Add context to your tasks

 Not every task can be performed anywhere and anytime.
 Sometimes you will need access to special tools, documents or software that is only available at your desk.
 Sometimes. you need certain people to discuss the way forward.
 Add these kinds of contexts to your tasks in order to be able to focus on them, when you are ready.
 Examples for these kinds of context could be @desk, @phone or @home.
 Again, you can use tagging to define these contexts.
-Make sure, you are able to focus your attention on the context you are in right now in order to not being disturbed by tasks on your list, which you will not be able to take care of right now anyways.
+Make sure, you are able to focus your attention on the context you are in right now in order to not be disturbed by tasks on your list, which you will not be able to take care of right now anyway.

 Schedule What Can be Done

 A major reason why people fail to execute everything they want to do is that it is not mentioned in their calendar.
 We often greatly underestimate the amount of time a certain task might take us to perform.
-You might look at your to-do-list and think that you can perform most of them with ease.
+You might look at your to-do list and think that you can perform most of them with ease.
 Nevertheless, only when you start blocking your time on the calendar that you start getting the actual estimate of how much can be achieved at the end of the day.
 Schedule what needs to be done.
-An overambitious to-do-list tends to get unpleasantly long and seemingly impossible to achieve.
+An overambitious to-do list tends to get unpleasantly long and seemingly impossible to achieve.

 Follow a Biological Schedule

 Work is done most efficiently when you are at your productive best.
-Get the most important tasks on the list performed right when you start your work at the office, so that once done you can remove them off the to-do-list.
+Get the most important tasks on the list performed right when you start your work at the office, so that once done you can remove them off the to-do list.
 Begin with tasks that are extremely mentally taxing.
 Then move on to the ones like handling emails and scheduling a call towards the later hours of the day, when your energy levels seem to be on a low.
 This will let you both cater to your work as well as shorten your list in due time.

 Have a usefull to-do-list